Understanding dynamic variables

 3. How to build a Smart Rule: Learn how to build a Smart Rule with step-by-step instructions and screenshots.

-4. Guide to Smart Rule variables: Check out the glossary of all the different steps and options you can have in the dynamic variable of a Smart Rule.
+4. Guide to dynamic variables: Check out the glossary of all the different steps and options you can have in dynamic variables.

 Pricing

-This feature is available on the Scale plan or above.
+This feature is available on the Enterprise plan.